For What It’s Worth: Bucks

 An older nickname for the $10 bill is the “sawbuck,” which is what you call a saw horse whose legs project above the crossbar.
 From the side, with those legs crossed, the sawbuck presents an “X” – or 10, if you’re counting in Roman numerals.

-Poker’s context for the buck explain the expression “passing the buck” in the sense of shifting responsibility off onto someone else.
+Poker’s context for the buck explains the expression “passing the buck” in the sense of shifting responsibility off onto someone else.
 In other words, “Hey, it isn’t my deal.”
 Harry Truman, an ardent poker player, famously had a sign on his desk in the White House: “The buck stops here!”

 You can imagine that eventually pulling out a knife or a pelt or a tail and placing it on the poker table got kind of weird.
 Players agreed that a $1 coin would be more convenient for designating the dealer.
 And so, the story goes, that dollar coin became known as a buck.
 That term of endeerment rubbed off on paper currency as well.